tarcinapp/entity-persistence-service/README.md

 - Resources created through gateway are kept private to the creator users, and visible only to the creators
 - Ready to create and query resources.
 See [Endpoints Reference](#endpoints-reference) for more information about the endpoints.
 - See [Querying Data](#querying-data) for more information about the advanced querying capabilities.
-- An empty request to `/POST /entities` will create a new entity with following properties:
+- An empty request to `POST /entities` will create a new entity with following properties:
   <p align="left">
     <img src="./doc/img/request-response.png" alt="Tarcinapp Data Model">
   </p>
-- Some properties are hidden from the response but can be used for querying and filtering.
+- Some properties (e.g. `_idempotencyKey`) are hidden from the response but can be used for querying and filtering.
 See [Managed Fields](#managed-fields) for more information.
-- `_createdBy`, `_ownerUsers` and `_lastUpdatedBy` are populated with the user id of the creator, when same request is made through the gateway.
+- `_createdBy`, `_ownerUsers` and `_lastUpdatedBy` are populated with the user id of the creator, when request is made through the gateway.
+- You can use payload to pass arbitrary properties to the request.
+Incoming payload will be merged with the managed fields.

 ## Data Model